Avon Products: American corruption charges

-Beginning in 2008, the conduct of various employees and executives of Avon were investigated for possible violations of the law, including bribery and violations of the Foreign Corrupt Practices Act.
+Beginning in 2008, the conduct of various employees and executives of Avon Products were investigated for possible violations of the law, including bribery and violations of the Foreign Corrupt Practices Act.

-Avon began a probe of its China division after an internal whistleblower alleged bribery in June 2008.
+Avon Products began a probe of its China division after an internal whistleblower alleged bribery in June 2008.
 At least four executives, both in Asia and in the United States, were suspended in 2010, and later fired for their roles in the activities being investigated.
 According to The New York Times, Avon spent over $170 million on legal fees and costs related to the investigation: $59 million in 2009 and $95 million in 2010, and $22.5 million for the first quarter of 2011.
 The final tally was about $500 million.

-The Times reported that Avon would report the findings to the United States Department of Justice and the Securities and Exchange Commission (SEC) and try to negotiate the penalties that those entities may impose.
+The Times reported that Avon Products would report the findings to the United States Department of Justice and the Securities and Exchange Commission (SEC) and try to negotiate the penalties that those entities may impose.
 On February 24, 2011, Avon filed a report with the Securities and Exchange commission highlighting the investigation as a corporate risk factor that could cause investor loss.

-In 2014, Avon settled the bribery charges for a total of $135 million; $68 million in criminal penalties, with the remainder in interest, disgorgement, and fines from a civil case brought by the SEC.
+In 2014, Avon Products settled the bribery charges for a total of $135 million; $68 million in criminal penalties, with the remainder in interest, disgorgement, and fines from a civil case brought by the SEC.

 Animal testing

-Avon vowed in 1989 that as a company located in the United States, it would no longer participate in animal testing.
+Avon Products vowed in 1989 that as a company located in the United States, it would no longer participate in animal testing.
 Avon has since claimed to be working globally to introduce safer methods of testing cosmetics that do not require animals.
 These methods include in vitro testing, computer simulations, and testing cosmetics on human volunteers.

-Although Avon does not practice animal testing of its cosmetics that are sold in the United States, certain specialty products do require extensive testing in other countries.
+Although Avon Products does not practice animal testing of its cosmetics that are sold in the United States, certain specialty products do require extensive testing in other countries.
 In China, specialty products that require degrees of animal testing include but are not limited to: sunscreen products, whitening/pigmentation products, and hair dye/perm or growth products.
 Despite laws that require animal testing in some countries, Avon chooses to distribute its products in those jurisdictions.
 Laws in various countries require companies to pay for animal testing through a commercial business in order to sell certain products in that country.
-Because Avon is not globally animal-testing free, People for the Ethical Treatment of Animals (PETA) has not included Avon on their cruelty-free list.
+Because Avon Products is not globally animal-testing free, People for the Ethical Treatment of Animals (PETA) has not included Avon Products on their cruelty-free list.

-In 2019, Avon ended all regulatory-required animal testing, making it the first global beauty company selling in China to stop all animal testing of ingredients and products across all its brands by developing new ways to deliver products that do not require animal testing, such as reformulating products.
+In 2019, Avon Products ended all regulatory-required animal testing, making it the first global beauty company selling in China to stop all animal testing of ingredients and products across all its brands by developing new ways to deliver products that do not require animal testing, such as reformulating products.
 PETA has since announced that it has added Avon Products Inc. to their list of companies "Working for Regulatory Change".